clarkedarkmatter/smart-goose/content/pages/episodes/episode-5.md

 ---
-title: Sharp for Congress Campaign Walks in Largest Veteran's Parade in KY
+title: Sharp for Congress Campaign Walks in State's Largest Veteran's Parade
 subtitle: >-
   David Sharp understands what it's like to serve - and he's ready for his biggest job yet, representing the great people of Kentucky in Congress.